GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2024-12-04-capt-michael-makropoulos-brings-skills-talents-and-experience-to-the-state.md

 **Q6.
 When did you join the GSDF?
 What motivates you to serve in the GSDF?**

 **A.**	I joined 10 years ago.
 Being a son of a career U.S. Army officer, I always wanted to serve.
 After working 2 years in the Middle East as a security contractor as a young man, I  decided to pursue a civilian career in technology.
 After seeing the GSDF in action, I heard Maj.
 Clark Howard (GSDF, ret.) promoting the GSDF, and I joined.

+*The GSDF is an unarmed component of the Georgia Department of Defense.
+Weapons are used for training, sanctioned competitions, or other authorized purposes.*

 ![](/images/img_1444-adj1.jpg)